UCSBCarpentry/2022-04-14-ucsb-openrefine/setup.md

 ### Downloading the data

-You can download [doaj-article-sample.csv](https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
+For this workshop we will be using two datasets.
+You can download the first dataset [doaj-article-sample.csv](https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
 Be sure to right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as...**).
-Make a note of the location (i.e. the folder, your desktop) to which you save the file.
+The second dataset is available at: <add link>.
+Make sure to have them available on your Desktop or on a folder you can easily locate on your computer.

 ### Exiting OpenRefine